adlnet/xAPI-Spec/xAPI-Data.md

 ###### <a name="4.6.s1"></a>Requirements

-* <a name="4.6.s1.b1"></a>A Duration MUST be expressed using the format for duration in ISO 8601:2004(E) section 4.4.3.2.
+* <a name="4.6.s1.b1"></a>A Duration MUST be expressed using the format for Duration in ISO 8601:2004(E) section 4.4.3.2.
 The alternative format (in conformity with the format used for time points and described in ISO 8601:2004(E) section 4.4.3.3) MUST NOT be used.
 * <a name="4.6.s1.b2"></a>Learning Record Providers SHOULD provide a maximum precision of 0.01 seconds.
 * <a name="4.6.s1.b3"></a>Learning Record Providers MAY provide less precision, for example in the case of reading a University Degree precision might be in months or years.
-* <a name="4.6.s1.b4"></a>On receiving a Duration with more than 0.01 second precision, the LRS SHOULD* NOT reject the request but MAY truncate the Duration property to 0.01 second precision.
+* <a name="4.6.s1.b4"></a>On receiving a Duration with more than 0.01 second precision, the LRS SHOULD* NOT reject the request but MAY truncate the "duration" property to 0.01 second precision.
 * <a name="4.6.s1.b5"></a>When comparing Durations, any precision beyond 0.01 second precision SHOULD* NOT be included in the comparison.

 ###### <a name="4.6.s2"></a>Examples

-The table below provides some example ISO 8601 durations.
+The table below provides some example ISO 8601 Durations.
 This list is not intended to be exhaustive.

 <table>
 	<tr><th>Example</th><th>Explanation</th></tr>